Accessibility Statement

 brown Siberian cat with green eyes

-The Siberian cat is classified as a medium-sized cat breed with semi-long hair, medium-sized legs, and a tail the size of their body.
+The Siberian cat is classified as a medium-sized cat breed with semi-long hair, medium-sized hind legs, and a tail the size of their body.
 These cats have mastered the art of adaptation, thriving in all kinds of environments.

 Weight